JamisonHunter/JamisonHunter/README.md

 # Welcome to my GitHub!

 I'm a developer at Goldpoint Systems.
-I work with frontend technologies at work and in my free time I write and create useful tools for myself in other languages!
+I work with frontend technologies at work and in my free time I write and create useful tools for myself in other Python, C++, and Rust!
 * Angular
 * Typescript
 * Python